mountaindust/Planktos/README.md

     - `read_stl_mesh_data` Reads in 3D immersed boundary data from an ascii or binary stl file.
 Only static meshes are supported.
     - `read_IB2d_vertex_data` Read in 2D immersed boundary data from a .vertex file used in IB2d.
 Will assume that vertices closer than half (+ epsilon) the Eulerian mesh resolution are connected linearly.
 Only static meshes are supported.
     - `read_vertex_data_to_convex_hull` Read in 2D or 3D vertex data from a vtk file or a .vertex file and create a structure by computing the convex hull.
 Only static meshes are supported.
+    - `add_vertices_to_2D_ibmesh` Try to repair 2D mesh segments which intersect away from specified vertices by adding vertices at the intersections.
     - `tile_flow` Tile the current fluid flow in the x and/or y directions.
 It is assumed that the flow is roughly periodic in the direction(s) specified - no checking will be done, and no errors thrown if not.
     - `extend` Extend the domain by duplicating the boundary flow a number of times in a given (or multiple) directions.
 Good when there is fully resolved fluid \
     flow before/after or on the sides of a structure.